Insider Selling: SEA (NYSE:SE) COO Sells 10,000 Shares of Stock

-Sea Limited Sponsored ADR (NYSE:SE - Get Free Report) COO Gang Ye sold 10,000 shares of the stock in a transaction on Wednesday, May 13th.
-The stock was sold at an average price of $94.61, for a total value of $946,100.00.
-Following the completion of the sale, the chief operating officer owned 310,000 shares in the company, valued at $29,329,100.
-This trade represents a 3.13% decrease in their position.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Sea Limited Sponsored ADR (NYSE:SE - Get Free Report) COO Gang Ye sold 10,000 shares of the company's stock in a transaction on Friday, May 15th.
+The shares were sold at an average price of $88.60, for a total value of $886,000.00.
+Following the completion of the sale, the chief operating officer owned 290,000 shares in the company, valued at $25,694,000.
+This represents a 3.33% decrease in their ownership of the stock.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

 Gang Ye also recently made the following trade(s):